 Dutch Textile Museum

 Explore the world of textile here at the Dutch Textile Museum.
 Get a chance to see exhibitions that involve fashion.
-You can also see here some other objects, such as textile arts, furniture, and jewellery.
+You can also see here some other objects, such as textile arts, furniture, and jewelry.
 There is also a design studio here that is called the Textile Lab.

 La Trappe Brewery